meltano/meltano/docs/src/docs/getting-started.md

 To learn about data transformation, refer to the [Data Transformation (T) guide](/docs/transforms.html).

-1. To install the DBT transformer to your project run:
+1. To install the dbt transformer to your project run:

     ```bash
     meltano add transformer dbt